Email Marketing Services: Updated 2019

 When you start an online business there are two vitally important components you need.

-- Your OWN website – ideally a blog – download my free eBook on Building a Blog here to learn why
+- Your OWN website – ideally a blog – download my free eBook on Profitable Blogging here to learn why

-- A marketing system that lets you make landing pages (affiliate link) to build a contact list of visitors who leave your site without buying anything – I refer to this as an autoresponder
+- A system that lets you build a contact list of visitors to your site – I refer to this as an autoresponder and will expand on this software below.

 Whatever else you do or don’t do, building a list of your website visitors is a stage you should not omit.